Why are salmon and steelhead dying in the Salish Sea?

 Study results and new tools will be used to implement real-world actions that improve hatchery, harvest, and ecosystem management and inform habitat protection and restoration.
 Along the way, we are ensuring that the findings of this comprehensive ecological effort broadly inform Salish Sea ecosystem recovery—from forage fish to birds to our threatened orca whales.

-The Salish Sea Marine Survival Project has stimulated greater interest in cross-regional communication among salmon ocean ecology researchers.
+The Salish Sea Marine Survival Project has also stimulated greater interest in cross-regional communication among salmon ocean ecology researchers.
 Long Live the Kings responded to this need by creating a communications tool for researchers and collaborators throughout the coastal Pacific Ocean, from California to Alaska.
 As of July 2016, 185 participants are using this tool to discuss topics ranging from newly published research on ocean conditions and salmon to real-time survey reports from research cruises in the Pacific Ocean.

 For detailed information about the Salish Sea Marine Survival Project, visit www.marinesurvivalproject.com.